Kiana-Jahanshid/Age-Prediction/README.md

 -------------------------------------------------------------------------------------------------------------------------

 > ## 3_  Using wandb :
-> wandb or Weights & Biases, is a machine learning platform that allows you to track and visualize different aspects of the model training process in real-time. <br/>
+> wandb or Weights & Biases, is a machine learning platform that allows you to track & visualize different aspects of the model training process in real-time. <br/>
-here is the link to this project : <br/>
+here is the project wandb link : <br/>
 https://wandb.ai/kianajahanshid/Age_prediction_UTKFace?workspace=user-kianajahanshid

 <br/>
 <br/>

 # How to install
-use this command to install necessary libraries :
+Run this command to install used libraries :
 ```
 pip install -r requirements.txt
 ```